 Therefore, it’s important to set realistic goals during stroke recovery, and keep setting higher goals as you progress.
 The more you improve, the more you should adjust so that you keep inching closer to recovery.

-This begs the question, exactly how close can you or your loved one get to a full recovery?
+This begs the question, exactly how close can you get to a full recovery from stroke?

 How to Achieve Your Highest Recovery from Stroke